Tired of your 3 year old wetting their pants during the day? Learn how to finally stop daytime potty training accidents once and for all.

 5. Have a potty schedule

-One simple way to prevent your 3 year old from wetting her pants during the day is to use the potty frequently and consistently.
+One simple way to prevent your 3 year old from wetting her pants is to use the potty frequently and consistently.

 You could take her to the bathroom every two hours, for instance.
 Or you could attach potty use to other parts of her routine, like before taking a nap or after lunch.

-By going to the potty routinely, she’s more likely to use the potty during those times (instead of her undies).
-And she’s less likely to resist going to the potty if it’s so ingrained in her routine.
+By going to the potty routinely, she’s more likely to use it during those times (instead of her undies).
+And you’re less likely to see potty training resistance if using it so ingrained in her routine.

 6. Make using the potty easy